Soveticka/shopping_list/README.md

 ### Prerequisites

+**Option 1: Direct Browser Usage**
-No dependencies required!
+- No dependencies required!
 This is a pure HTML/CSS/JavaScript application.

+**Option 2: Docker (Recommended)**
+- Docker and Docker Compose installed on your system

 ### Installation

+#### Option 1: Direct Browser Usage

 1. Clone the repository:
 ```bash